 - I got my first offer from a Big 4 Consulting firm after almost 3.5 months in this country...since then, there has been no pause to my growth.

 - I got a total of 3 offers in a span of 4 months – a Big 4 Consulting Firm, one of the top 5 Canadian banks and a Non-Profit Organization (NPO).

 - I got these opportunities from applying online as well through the networking chain.

-Finally in Dec’19, I started working with a bank into Credit & Disputes and eventually moved to an NPO into Real Estate Underwriting.
+Finally, in Dec'19, I started working with a bank in Credit & Disputes and eventually moved to an NPO into Real Estate Underwriting.

 And life has been amazing ever since.